Andreas Gryphius: Career in poetry

-In 1634 he went to Danzig (Polish:Gdańsk) where he met professors Peter Crüger and Johann Mochinger at the Danzig Gymnasium, who introduced Gryphius to the new German language poetry.
-Crüger had for years close contacts to Martin Opitz, who became known as 'father of German poetry'.
+In 1634 he went to Danzig (Polish: Gdańsk) where he met professors Peter Crüger and Johann Mochinger at the Danzig Gymnasium, who introduced Gryphius to the new German language poetry.
+Crüger had for years close contacts to Martin Opitz, who became known as the 'father of German poetry'.
 Greatly influenced by Crüger, he is the only one Gryphius dedicated poems to.
 Gryphius wrote Latin language poetry, German poems and sonnets.

 The same year that Gryphius arrived, the printer Andreas Hünefeld published Martin Opitz's Buch von der deutschen Poeterey (Book of German Poetry).
 The same publisher printed Opitz's translation Tetrastichen des Pibrac (Tetrasticha of Pibrac, or four verse) and Antigone.
 Among Gryphius' benefactors was the city's secretary Michael Borck, who wrote a German version of the life of Jesus Christ.
 Borck's illustrated book is still at the Gdańsk library.
 Coming from war riddled Silesia, taking refuge at the big international harbor and a Polish city, greatly stimulated Gryphius.
 In 1635 he published his second epos of Herodes, Dei Vindicis Impetus et Herodis Interitus.
 He dedicated this to the city state council.

 In 1636, while still in Danzig, he published the Parnassus renovatus in praise of his mentor and patron, the eminent jurist Georg Schönborner (1579–1637).
 Later the same year Gryphius became the tutor of Schönborner's two sons, on Schönborner's estate near Freystadt, in Silesia (today, Kożuchów, Poland).
 A highly educated scholar, Schönborner held various government administrative posts and by that time had been honored by Emperor Ferdinand II with the title of Imperial Count Palatine (Hofpfalzgraf).
 On 30 November 1637, Schönborner recognized Gryphius's poetic talent by bestowing upon him the title of poeta laureatus and master of philosophy, as well as a patent of nobility (of which Gryphius, however, never made use).
 Schönborner died less than a month later, on 23 December 1637.